 Improving Upon a Biased Forecast.
-If a forecast is biased, we can estimate Equation (2) and use the regression results to improve the forecast out-ofsample.
-So, if we have an information set, $\Omega{T-1}$ , with data on variable Y from date T - s to date T - 1, we can forecast out of sample using the equation where the superscript I stands for "improved", though more precisely, we should perhaps say "potentially improved."
+If a forecast is biased, we can estimate Equation (2) and use the regression results to improve the forecast out-of-sample.
+So, if we have an information set, Ω{T-1} , with data on variable Y from date T-s to date T-1, we can forecast out of sample using the equation where the superscript I stands for "improved", though more precisely, we should perhaps say "potentially improved."
+Testing Improvement.
+Suppose we test a set for forecasts for bias by estimating Equation (2) and generate improved forecasts using Equation (3).
+Suppose we run the bias tests at the start of each quarter, and repeat the same exercise over time.
+Of course, as we roll over time, the estimated coefficients in Equation (2) change.

-$$Y{T,h}^{I} = Y{T,h}^{f} + \hat{k}{h}, (3)$$
+(3) $$Y{T,h}^I = Y{T,h}^f + \hat{k}h,$$